johnbender/writing/portfolio.md

 ## Essays

-[Faster JavaScript with Category Theory](/2012/02/09/faster-javascript-through-category-theory/) - This essay covers my initial work on formalizing the relationship between vanilla DOM manipulation functions and their relationship to jQuery methods using Category Theory.
-It forms the basis for one of talks and for two other essays.
+[Faster JavaScript with Category Theory](/2012/02/09/faster-javascript-through-category-theory/) - This essay covers my initial work on formalizing the relationship between vanilla DOM manipulation functions and jQuery methods using Category Theory.
+It forms the basis for one talk and two essays.

 [A Natural Transformation in JavaScript](/2012/03/22/a-natural-transformation-in-javascript/) - A natural transformation was a logical progression after constructing two categories and a functor in the previous essay on JavaScript and Category Theory.